Mukulraj109/rez-frontend/TESTING_QUICK_START.md

 # Testing Quick Start Guide

-Get started with testing the REZ app in 5 minutes.
+**Get started with testing in 5 minutes** - Perfect for new developers!

 ## Quick Setup